-The Company does not have any pension plans for any of the Directors and does not pay pension contributions in relation to their remuneration (2023 - none).
-The Company has not paid out any excess retirement benefits to any Directors (2023 - none).
+The Company does not have any pension plans for any of the Directors and does not pay pension contributions in relation to their remuneration (year ended March 2024 - none).
+The Company has not paid out any excess retirement benefits to any Directors (year ended March 2024 - none).